mafedavila/product_footprint/README.md

-# product_footprint
+# Docker-Based Micro-Services Application for Product Carbon Footprint Calculation

-Source code for a Docker-based micro-services application designed to facilitate the calculation of product carbon footprints for manufacturing companies.
-This application aims to provide a scalable and efficient solution for assessing the environmental impact of manufacturing processes.
+This repository hosts the source code for a Docker-based micro-services application designed to facilitate the calculation of product carbon footprints for manufacturing companies.
+Developed as an artifact for the paper "Docker-Based Micro-Services Application for Product Carbon Footprint Calculation in Manufacturing Companies," this application aims to provide a scalable and efficient solution for assessing the environmental impact of manufacturing processes.

+*Key Features:*

+- Microservices Architecture: Utilizes a modular architecture with Docker containers for scalability and ease of deployment.

+- Database Integration: Implements a database schema to store product and material information essential for carbon footprint calculation.

+- Calculation Algorithms: Incorporates algorithms to compute carbon footprints based on material, energy and transport emissions..

+- User Interface: Provides a user-friendly interface for interacting with the application and viewing carbon footprint results.

+- Documentation: Includes comprehensive documentation outlining the methodology, setup instructions, and usage guidelines.

+*Contributing:*

+Contributions to this project are welcome!
+Whether you're interested in adding new features, fixing bugs, or improving documentation, feel free to fork the repository and submit pull requests.
+Please refer to the contribution guidelines for more information.

+For more information, please refer to the documentation and the referenced paper.

+## Building the Project
+Make sure you have Docker installed

+After cloning the repository, run: docker-compose build and then docker-compose up.

+This should build the images for the database, dashboard and website (platform).

+You can access the website at localhost port 4200.

+### Typical Error

+If you encounter the error:
+"Inlining of fonts failed.
+An error has occurred while retrieving https://fonts.googleapis.com/icon?family=Material+Icons over the internet. getaddrinfo EAI_AGAIN fonts.googleapis.com"

+Just run docker-compose build again.